 Even before the current pandemic, the trend for student athletes to play 2 (or more) sports during the same season was already in full swing.
 Now, as we attempt to get back to some sense of normalcy, many sport leagues are overlapping in order to make up for lost seasons, consequently putting many kids in the position of juggling multiple sports at the same time.
 Nationwide, some sports are being postponed until later in the school year, creating difficult choices for kids: Choose one sport, or take on the challenge of trying to play two at the same time.
+While it is nice to see sport opportunities again, it is also important to steer clear of over-extending physically and experiencing the mental exhaustion from sports burnout and over training.

 The origins of multiple sports, same season